dmatseku/AbstractVM/README.md

 exit                | Terminate the execution of the instructions.
 Comments            | Comments start with a ’;’ and finish with a newline.
 EOF(in stdin)       | Denoted as ";;"
-add sub mul div mod \[\*type\*(n)\]     | Unstacks the first two values on the stack or unstacks the first value on the stack and next one from argument, adds / subtracts / multiplies / divides / calculates the modulus, then stacks the result.
+add sub mul div mod \[\*type\*(n)\]     | Unstacks the first two values on the stack or unstacks the first value on the stack and next one from the argument, then adds/subtracts/multiplies/divides / calculates the modulus and stacks the result.

+In this table, \*type\* is one of five types:

 Type      | Details
 ----------|--------------------